Before applying for any award, please read our Frequently Asked Questions

 The Barry Amiel and Norman Melburn Trust welcomes funding applications from individuals or institutions for projects that fall within the funding remit of the Trust.
 Applications for funding awards are considered twice a year when the trustees meet in January and July.
 Applications for major funding awards (over £7,350, and up to £15,750) are only considered once a year at the January meeting.

-The deadline for this funding round is midnight on Monday 16th of June 2025
+The deadline for this funding round is midnight on Sunday 7th December 2025.

 If you have any further queries please contact the Coordinator at apply(Replace this parenthesis with the @ sign)amielandmelburn.org.uk